henry2004y/vlasiator_manual/menu2.md

 However, the list is just too long to check and read.
 Also, you cannot use tab to auto-complete input file names!
 It is really annoying to type the cfg file name as an argument into the command line everytime when I try to run the code.
-Besides, it does not have auto-completion for file names.
 Maybe we can set some default locations, like looking for cfg files in the current directory?